CMSgov/beneficiary-fhir-data/rfcs/0003-coverage-identifier-search.md

-To increase the usability of the API provided by the BFD by enabaling searching for beneficiaries by certain attributes.
+To increase the usability of the API provided by the BFD by enabling searching for beneficiaries by certain attributes.
 In this case
-their Part D entrollment status.
+their Part D enrollment status for a given month of the current year.

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution

 ### Patient centric interface

-Following the fhir pattern of [reverse chaining](https://www.hl7.org/fhir/search.html#has) the interface will request a list of patients that `have` `Coverage` identified by the `prdcntrct<month code>` identifier.
+Following the fhir pattern of [reverse chaining](https://www.hl7.org/fhir/search.html#has) the interface will request a list of patients that `have` `Coverage` identified by the `prdcntrct<month code>` extension.

 Calls to

-`v1/fhir/Patient/?_has:Coverage.identifier=https://bluebutton.cms.gov/resources/variables/ptdcntrct<month code>|<contract id>`
+`v1/fhir/Patient/?_has:Coverage.extension=https://bluebutton.cms.gov/resources/variables/ptdcntrct<month code>|<contract id>`

 will return a [bundle](https://www.hl7.org/fhir/bundle.html) of [patient resources](https://www.hl7.org/fhir/patient.html) that have the specified `contract_id` for the specified `month_code`.